-Many germ-line mutations in the human BRCA1 gene are associhas allowed clinicians and genetic counselors to identify individuals at the population-based statistical approaches to identifying cancer-causing mutations.
+BRCT-like domains was obtained by the SALIGN command in MODELLER has allowed clinicians and genetic counselors to identify individuals at high risk for developing cancer.
+However, the disease association of of the two human BRCA1 BRCT domains (Protein Data Bank code IJNX; relatively low frequency and ethnic specificity limit the usefulness of the population-based statistical approaches to identifying cancer-causing mutations.
 To address this problem, we use here the threedimensional structure of the human BRCA1 BRCT domains to assess the transcriptional activation functions of BRCA1 mutants.
 Our study is made possible by the recently determined sequences (3-6) and three-dimensional structures of the BRCA1 homologs (7, 8).
-In addition, we benefited from prior studies that attempted to rationalize and including those of BRCA1 (13, 14).
+In addition, we benefited from prior studies that attempted to rationalize and tion, we benefited from prior studies that attempted to rationalize and predict functional effects of mutations in various proteins (9-12), three-dimensional model for each of the 94 mutants.
+The crystallographic including those of BRCA1 (13, 14).